-The applicant (Extenet Systems) requests Planning Commission approval to establish three (3) small cell wireless telecommunication facility sites for T-Mobile Wireless on existing utility poles located in the public right-of-way in residential neighborhoods.
+The applicant (Extenet Systems) requests Planning Commission approval to establish three (3) small cell wireless telecommunication facility sites for T-Mobile Wireless on existing utility poles located in the public right-of-way in residential neighborhoods or within 100' of a residential zone.
 The project involves attaching antennas within an antenna shroud and equipment to each utility pole as described in the submitted plans to enhance wireless services in those areas.

-Major Design Review is required for the installation of a new Macro Telecommunications Facility in a residential zone.
+Major Design Review is required for the installation of a new Macro Telecommunications Facility in a residential zone or within 100' of a residential zone.
 The proposed project, antenna and associated equipment are similar to other utility poles and equipment within the same block and around the City.
 The antenna shrouds will extend toward the street away from the adjacent residences.
 The antenna shrouds and associated equipment will be painted grey or brown to match the pole and/or other utilities located on the pole.
-As result, the proposed telecommunication facilities are in appropriate locations and would not significantly increase negative visual impacts to adjacent neighboring residential properties.
-The project meets all the required findings for approval of these three (3) small cell sites.
+As result, the proposed telecommunication facilities are in appropriate locations and would not